Michael Rapino: Film producer

 Rapino began producing films in 2015.
-In 2018, he was an executive producer on the HBO documentary “Believer,” and “A Star is Born.”
+In 2018, he was an executive producer on the HBO documentary Believer and on the romantic drama A Star is Born.

 Personal life

 Rapino met his wife, American model and actress Jolene Blalock, when he cast her in a commercial he was shooting.
 Rapino and Blalock married in Negril, Jamaica, on April 22, 2003, and have three sons.
 Rapino and Blalock founded the Rapino Foundation, an organization that assists populations in the developing world.

 Honours

 In 2015, Rapino was given an honorary doctorate of commerce from Lakehead University.
 He also received the Clara Lionel Foundation Diamond Honors Award for his commitment to philanthropy.